 Phosphate removers are not algaecides.
 One mistake a lot of people make is that they see a green pool or black spot algae and they start their treatment with a phosphate remover.
 This is not the correct way to manage the problem and is a waste of money.

-Tip: Phosphate removers will not clear up green pools and they do not kill algae!
+In a Nutshell: Phosphate removers will not clear up green pools and they do not kill algae!

 Algae thrives on the phosphates as their food source, so if there are algae present in the pool, you can be certain the phosphate level is low or even zero.
 This is because the algae have actually consumed the phosphates as they are using them as a nutrient to survive.